16 How Pleasure Gets Twisted into Self-Perpetuating Cycles of Pain

 When we don’t know we have a deliberate dark streak, we suffer far greater.
 We feel singled out as a victim and don’t get that we have a stake in the pain we’ve created, not to mention the confusion, doubt and hopelessness.
 But once that light bulb clicks on and we see that we have a part—even before we are able to give up our negative desires because we don’t yet know why they exist—we’ll feel more free.

 The next step will be to link up our negative desires with the unwelcome happenings in our lives.
 If we skip this step, and so often we do, we’ll go on struggling against life—despite our newfound knowledge of our destructive bent—and stay stuck in our pain.
 The pertinent question to be asking ourselves is, “What aspect of my life bothers me more than I care to admit?”
-Or, “Where am I keenly aware that I am suffering, but don’t have a clue how this is connected to me?”
+Or, “Where am I keenly aware that I am suffering, but don’t have a clue how this connects to me?”

 When we feel like we are a helpless straw in the wind, we are caught in what’s called a vicious circle.
 By contrast, when we feel autonomous, like we can govern ourselves, we are following the principles of a benevolent or benign circle.
 Both kinds of circles operate according to the laws of self-perpetuating motion, with autonomy creating positive cycles that are set into motion by living in reality.